-Operating expenses increased by \$633,420 from FY2018 levels, a nominal increase of 13.3%.
-This increase in operating expenses is attributable to implementation of GASB 68 and GASB75 which require new reporting standards for public pension plans and participating employers and general operational increases and personnel costs.
-Actuarial assumptions for determining the pension liability as of December 31, 2018 were based on the results of an actuarial experience study for the period ending December 31, 2018, except where required to be different per GASB 68.
+Operating expenses decreased by \$424,021 from FY2019 levels, a decrease of 6.0%.
+Decreases are due to operational efforts to offset the effects of the COVID 19 PANDEMIC.
+Some indirect costs remained constant due to recognition of of GASB 68 and GASB75 which require new reporting standards for public pension plans and participating employers and general operational increases and personnel costs.
+Actuarial assumptions for determining the pension liability as of December 31, 2019 were based on the results of an actuarial experience study for the period ending December 31, 2019, except where required to be different per GASB 68.
 Recognition of costs per GASB 68 were allocated to International Toll Bridge system based on census data as of the report date.
-Non-operating cost of depreciation increased by \$43,724 due to full year depreciation on projects completed in FY19.
-Changes in net position of (\$165,805) were due to increases in operating expenses and fluctuations in bridge crossings.
+Non-operating cost of depreciation decreased by \$154,571 in comparison to FY19.
+Changes in net position of (\$89,630) were minimal in comparison to the economic stress of FY20.

-Aid to other governments increased by \$430,068 per interlocal agreements; transfers to General Fund and debt service increased by \$81,115 and interest and fiscal fees decreased by \$76,033.
+Aid to other governments decreased by \$1,113,681 per interlocal agreements; transfers to General Fund and debt service decreased by \$3,521,782 and interest and fiscal fees decreased by \$50,226.